owmo-dev/owmo-dev/README.md

 Hello, I'm **Owen Moore**,

-I’m an independent creative developer based in Vancouver, Canada.
-Through my art practice, [OWMO Studio](https://owmo.studio), I focus on algorithmic artwork and electronic music production, and I'm developing an indie game under [ComboMash Games](https://combomash.com).
-I’m passionate about the intersection of technology and creativity and actively pursue work in these areas.
+I'm an independent artist and creative developer based out of Vancouver, Canada.
+Through my art practice [OWMO Studio](https://owmo.studio), I develop algorithmic artwork, produce electronic music and use technology in all it's forms to create unique experiences.
+Please reach out if you would like to comission work or collaborate in any way!

 -   🌎 &nbsp; Live and work in Vancouver, BC
--   🚴 &nbsp; Enjoy bicycling and hiking the outdoors
+-   🚴 &nbsp; Enjoy bicycling and hiking mountains
 -   💻 &nbsp; JavaScript, C#, React, WebGL, GLSL, Python
--   🕹️ &nbsp; In development: [Crystal Brigade](https://combomash.com) (tactical RPG)
--   🖼️ &nbsp; Browse my artworks on [OMWO Studio](https://owmo.studio) website
+-   🖼️ &nbsp; See my artworks on [OMWO Studio](https://owmo.studio)
 -   🎨 &nbsp; Algorithmic art, parametric design, realtime experiences
 -   📅 &nbsp; Available for comissions, consulting or collaboration
 -   📫 &nbsp; Email me [hello@owmo.studio](mailto:hello@owmo.studio)